 While it’s not the best idea for everyone, such as those who eat dinner early or who feel weak and dizzy when exercising with nothing in their stomach — working out on an empty stomach does seem to have some benefits.
 It may help improve your body’s response to insulin, keep your calorie intake lower overall, improve performance and boost the amount of body fat you burn for energy during workouts.(14, 15) Yes, it can boost your efforts in learning how to lose belly fat.

 However, there’s also the risk of burning through muscle instead of stored glucose, which is the last thing you want to happen when you’re committing to regular strength-building workouts.
-Everyone is different at the end of the day, but research suggests working out on an empty stomach might work for short distances, but not as well before longer or tougher workouts.
+Everyone is different at the end of the day, but research suggests working out on an empty stomach might work for short distances, such as walking to lose weight, but not as well before longer or tougher workouts.

 My “Lose the Belly Fat” Plan

 - Get less calories from grains, sugars, beverages and refined carbohydrates.
 Eat more vegetables, berries, grapefruit, nuts, seeds, organic meat and raw dairy.